nilovelez/quevedo/readme.txt

 3. Configure each tool using the corresponding link on the **Tools > Quevedo** side menu

 == Changelog ==

+= 1.1 =
+* Updated the remove post formats option so its UI is not shown in the block editor.

 = 1.0 =
 * First Release